fussybake/Movie-Description-Plugin-for-Torrent/README.md

-Movie Description Plugin for The Pirate Bay
+Movie Description Plugin for Torrent
 =============================
+Chrome Extension to

+ - The Pirate Bay
+ - Kickass

-Chrome Extension to The Pirate Bay that integrates IMDB and/or FilmWeb description and movie ratings into torrent search results.
+ websites that integrates IMDB and/or FilmWeb description and movie ratings into torrent search results.

 **version 0.2.9, last update: 2015-01-04**